The fireplace is an important part of holiday traditions in many homes. If you’re looking forward to gazing at the …

 Many Instant Pot owners use their smartcooker often and rely on its simple recipes and quick cooking times for weekday dinners.
 The Instant Pot is relatively easy to clean, and it should be cleaned regularly and thoroughly to keep it sanitary and working properly.
 Basic clean-up of the interior pot, lid, and liner are a must after every use.
 An occasional deep-clean will ensure that your Instant Pot is kept in tip-top condition and that it will be around for a long time to come.

 Before cleaning, make sure to unplug your Instant Pot and remove the cord.
 While many of the cooker’s components are dishwasher safe, the main heating unit should never be submerged in water.
 You also need to completely dry all parts of the cooker before reassembling.
 The Instant Pot is an electric appliance, so always use caution when cleaning and don’t allow water to contact any of the electric elements.
+Check out these instant pot cleaning tips.

 How to Clean the Instant Pot Liner